Blue Cat Audio - Software Made by Musicians for Musicians

 Introduction

-Blue Cat's Protector is a 0dB stereo brickwall limiter with adjustable dynamics response.
-It will typically find its place on the master bus of your DAW to protect your audio output from overshoot, limit the general volume and improve the perceived loudness, thanks to a very transparent frequency response.
+Blue Cat's Protector is a 0 dB stereo brickwall limiter with adjustable dynamics response.
+It will typically find its place on the master bus of your DAW to protect your audio output from overshoot, limit the general volume and improve the perceived loudness, thanks to a very transparent frequency response and its lookahead capabilities.

 Despite its very simple set of controls, it offers a wide range of sounds and it is also suitable as a track limiter for more creative effects such as distortion, pumping or heavy limiting.